canonical/open-documentation-academy/website/our-vision.md

 To build the premier global community advancing open-source documentation excellence through mentorship and collaboration.

-As a pioneering program focused on the craft of documentation, CODA:
+As a pioneering program focused on the craft of documentation, the Open Documentation Academy:

 - **Enables** members to build skills in a safe and supportive environment
-- **Cultivates** a thriving worldwide community through workshops, regular sessions, and personalized mentoring
+- **Cultivates** a thriving worldwide community through workshops, regular sessions, and personalised mentoring
 - **Delivers** clear learning paths, systematic support, and tangible recognition to help participants become proficient documentation creators
 - **Removes obstacles** to open-source engagement by establishing documentation as the primary entry pathway